 In the mock sales pitch, make sure to go through the proper qualifying questions.
 Focus on framing the product as a solution to the prospect’s main challenges.
 If the interviewer asks you to sell their product to them, use your research into the company’s customer base to help you present benefits instead of features.

 Remember that unique value proposition you added to your cover letter above?
 Use the mock sales pitch to highlight those unique skills and qualities that make you a rockstar sales rep. Prove you’re a pro — not just on paper, but in the real world.

 9. Avoid getting discouraged easily

-I’m not gonna lie: job searching can be a long, difficult process.
+I’m not gonna lie: finding a job in times of uncertainty can be a long, difficult process can be a long, difficult process.
 Whether you’re just getting started in sales or eager to switch to a fully remote sales job, remember that it can take time to find the right remote job.

 But don’t give in to discouragement.
 Keep getting excited about each new opportunity, since that passion and energy will shine through in your cover letter and in the interview.
 Maintain a positive attitude by continuously working on your sales skills as you search for a job.
 Stay fresh, stay motivated, and keep going.

 Start your adventure with a new remote sales job in 2022

 Are you ready to move your sales career to a remote setting?